 All candidates who sit the Entrance Examination on the published examination date will be considered for an Academic Scholarship.
-Academic Scholarships are awarded on the basis of performance across Entrance Examination papers, the questionnaire and the School report.
+Academic Scholarships are awarded on the basis of performance across Entrance Examination papers, the interview and the candidate's school report.
 Girls who are awarded a Scholarship will be expected to have full and active participation in the area of excellence during the duration of the Scholarship.